 - A “trip” does not have to be round trip.
 Last time around, I didn’t think I would have enough activity to trigger my offer, but then I realized that I could book a round trip as two separate one-way “trips” to reach the required number of trips.
 That worked and triggered the offer.

 - Check the terms for minimum fare.
-Both my previous offer and this one require my trips to be a minimum of $250 each.
-I’m not sure if that is a standard minimum for everyone or not, but of key important is that the fare must be a minimum of $250 prior to taxes.
-Last time around, I wrote about how I managed to snag a fare that was $251 before taxes by forcing United to show me a specific fare class.
+My last couple of offers required my trips to be a minimum of $250 each, but this time it requires a minimum fare of $225.
+I’m not sure if that is a standard minimum for everyone or not, but of key important is that the fare must be a minimum of $225 prior to taxes.
+Last year, I wrote about how I managed to snag a fare that was almost exactly the right price by forcing United to show me a specific fare class.
 If you are looking at trips where your fare is just a little too low to trigger the offer, you’ll want to read that post to see how you can make it work.

 - Using a bump voucher counts as booking a paid fare.
 This will be obvious to those who regularly get bumped, but for those who (like me) have less experience with vouchers, I thought it worth noting that when you use bump voucher to book, you get credit as if it were a fare you paid with your money.
-On the most recent promo, I booked a couple of my flights with bump vouchers and even got bumped again and received a bump voucher on one of the trips I took to trigger the MilePlay offer.
+Last year, I booked a couple of my flights with bump vouchers and even got bumped again and received a bump voucher on one of the trips I took to trigger the MilePlay offer.
 Neither using nor receiving a bump voucher will disqualify your trip.

 - Must travel on United and United Express to qualify.
 Flights on Star Alliance partners do not count.